 Step 6: Finishing up

 Grab some of the removed grip tape and fold it with the adhesive sides facing each other.
-Use it to sand the edges of the skateboard deck to ensure it has a smooth finish.
+Use it for sanding the edges of the skateboard deck to ensure it has a smooth finish.

-Next, take your T-tool or screwdriver and put some holes on the grip tape at the truck bolt locations.
+Next, take your T-tool or screwdriver and put some holes in the grip tape at the truck bolt locations.
 Grab your skateboard trucks and begin installing them.

 In any sport or physical activity, we always have safety measures.
 And in the case of skateboarding, one of them is the grip tape.